wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 them for write protection.
 If they are not, then a write must have occurred on one of the pages after the comparison, which aborts the deduplication attempt.

+The paper also proposes a mechanism which enables fast hash value computation leveraging the ECC bits.
+In a normal ECC-enables system, each 64-byte cache line has an 8-byte ECC word stored in a seperate memory chip.
+The ECC bits are computed when data is updated, and read out when data is accessed.
+The paper observes that there are similarities between ECC bits and hash values: If two cache lines are identical, they must generate the same ECC bits; If two lines are not indentical, then their ECC bits are likely also not identical, although false posititives maay occur at a small but non-zero probablity.